ThamerAyachi/holbertonschool-shell/io_redirections_and_filters/README.md

 22-users_and_homes -> Write a script that displays all users and their home directories, sorted by users.

 			.
 Based on the the /etc/passwd file

+23-empty_casks -> finds all empty files and directories in the current directory and all sub-directories.